Update: The Chase Ink Plus card is no longer available. Check here for the most current card offers.

 Transfers to airline and hotel partners

-Chase Ink Plus transfers to these programs at a 1:1 ratio:
+Chase Ink Plus transfers to travel partners at a 1:1 ratio:

 (Aside: I could throw out Virgin Atlantic and Marriott, and be just fine, but some peeps might find a use for their points.)